Covariant constructive gravity: A step-by-step guide towards alternative theories of gravity: The axioms of constructive gravity

 where $\mathcal{P}(k_a)$ is a homogeneous, order $2r-4s$ polynomial in the covector components $k_A$.
-We call this function the \textit{\textbf{principal polynomial}} of the EOM.
-Hence, in the infinite frequency limit, for (\ref{waveAns}) to describe a physically non-trivial solution to the EOM, it is necessary for the corresponding wave covector $k_a$ to be a root of the principal polynomial $\mathcal{P}(k_a)$.
-Thereby, the principal polynomial encodes the complete information of the propagation of wave-like solutions with infinite frequency.
-In particular, it contains the information about which spacetime domains such waves might \textit{\textbf{causally influence}} (cf. \cite{2012arXiv1211.1914K}, \cite{seiler2009involution}, \cite{2011PhRvD..83d4047R}).
+We call this function the \emph{principal polynomial} of the EOM.
+Hence, in the infinite frequency limit, for (\ref{waveAns}) to describe a physically nontrivial solution to the EOM, it is necessary for the corresponding wave covector $k_a$ to be a root of the principal polynomial $\mathcal{P}(k_a)$.
+Thereby, the principal polynomial encodes the complete information of the propagation of wavelike solutions with infinite frequency.
+In particular, it contains the information about which spacetime domains such waves might \emph{causally influence} \cite{Khavkine_2012,Seiler_2010,R_tzel_2011}.

-For the special case of $E^A$ describing diffeomorphism invariant dynamics, it follows from (\ref{DiffeoEqn}) that the following $4$ independent coefficient functions lie in the kernel of $T^{AB}(k_a)$:
+For the special case of $E^A$ describing diffeomorphism invariant dynamics, it follows from (\ref{DiffeoEqn}) that the following 4 independent coefficient functions lie in the kernel of $T^{AB}(k_a)$:

-In addition to defining admissible wave covectors of non-trivial solutions, the principal polynomial also provides information about suitable \textit{\textbf{initial data hypersurfaces}} that can serve as starting point for the initial value formulation of the theory, provided such a formulation exists. \begin{theorem} If the Cauchy-Problem of a given PDE is well-posed in a region of $M$, then the principal polynomial necessarily restricts to a hyperbolic polynomial on $T_p^{\ast}M$ for every $p$ contained in that region.
-Furthermore, exactly those hypersurfaces that have at every point a conormal which is hyperbolic w.r.t. $\mathcal{P}$ are admissible initial data hypersurfaces. \end{theorem} \begin{proof} The proof can be found in \cite{Hormander1977} and also in \cite{Ivrii_1974}. \end{proof} Note that the existence of a well-defined Cauchy-Problem is of fundamental importance for any meaningful, physical theory, as only then the theory admits \textit{\textbf{predictive}} power (cf. \cite{Rivera}).
+In addition to defining admissible wave covectors of nontrivial solutions, the principal polynomial also provides information about suitable \emph{initial data hypersurfaces} that can serve as starting point for the initial value formulation of the theory, provided such a formulation exists. \begin{theorem} If the Cauchy problem of a given PDE is well-posed in a region of $M$, then the principal polynomial necessarily restricts to a hyperbolic polynomial on $T_p^{\ast}M$ for every $p$ contained in that region.
+Furthermore, exactly those hypersurfaces that have at every point a conormal which is hyperbolic w.r.t.~$\mathcal{P}$ are admissible initial data hypersurfaces. \end{theorem} \begin{proof} The proof can be found in \cite{H_rmander_1977} and also in \cite{Ivrii_1974}. \end{proof} Note that the existence of a well-defined Cauchy problem is of fundamental importance for any meaningful physical theory, as only then the theory admits \emph{predictive} power \cite{Hern_ndez_2012}.
 Thus, in the following, we will restrict all considerations to theories that feature hyperbolic EOM.